Bloc/jottly-checkpoints/00-introduction-to-jottly.md

 ![Final Jottly](https://bloc-books.s3.amazonaws.com/jottly/jottly.gif)

-Jottly is a fictitious SaaS (Software as a Service) web application focused on simplifying content collaboration.
+[Jottly](http://jott.ly) is a fictitious SaaS (Software as a Service) web application focused on simplifying content collaboration.
 In this book you'll learn how to build the web page shown above, using HTML and CSS.
+You can view the live example at [jott.ly](http://jott.ly).

 Before we get started, we'll briefly review HTML and CSS.
 Understanding how to breakdown HTML and CSS will help you design apps like Jottly with ease.